Whoa - this is a good one - apple & cranberry pie scented with a few grates of orange zest, topped with homemade pastry. Seconds guaranteed.

 7 Cut a small cross in the centre of the remaining piece of pastry and drape it over the fruit, letting the pie bird pop through the cut in the centre.
 Seal pastry edges by pressing them together, trim, then crimp edges with the fingers.

 8 Brush pastry top with milk and sprinkle with sugar.
-Put pie plate on a baking sheet.
+Put pie plate on a baking tray (baking sheet).
 Bake for 30 minutes until golden, then drape the pie with tin foil and continue cooking for a further 15 minutes.
 Serve hot with cream or ice cream.

 This may seem a mega-load of fruit for a 20cm pie plate, but mound it up, squash it down gently to get rid of air, drape with pastry and cook.
 You’ll see it is just perfect!
 There’s nothing worse than cutting into a fruit pie and finding the fruit shrunken and miserable and not sufficient in quantity to go with the pastry.